helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/3-remote-state-example.md

 This differs from the proxy example only in specifying 2 additional parameters, the location of the remote state store, and a label for the slave.
 The slave label is used for logging, and, if ommitted, camus2 will query the aws api for the ec2 instance name/label, which will make it easy to identify the slave in ec2 from the slave status on s3.

-The sample [camus2.json](https://github.com/helix-collective/hx-deploy-tool/blob/master/docs/templates/example_deploy_simpleproxy.json) that is included in the camus2 release has descriptive values, or you can read more about using it [here //todo](https://helix-collective.github.io/hx-deploy-tool/)
+The sample camus2.json that is included in the camus2 release has descriptive values, or you can read more about using it in [Managing your release archive](/hx-deploy-tool/docs/userguide/3-reference/2-release-archive)

 Copy the executable binary that you downloaded as part of the latest camus2 release to a suitable folder for execution.